 How does this look at college students' use of social media compare to what broadcast stations are doing digitally?
-Subscribe to RTDNA update to receive our latest newsroom digital/tech research, out July 11.
+Check out our latest newsroom research.

 Remember Facebook’s old tag line when you first pulled it up on the web?
 It described itself as a “social utility.”
 Those are words to keep in mind when you study the social media consumption of college students, as I have in class over the past four years.

 “A necessary evil in modern times,” is how one of my students described social media.

 Necessity is the key.
 If your news organization is trying to harness social media to reach my students and others in the 18-24 demographic, you’ll find a conflict about what they think is necessary (the social side of social media) vs. what your newsroom does.

 I used Poll Everywhere in 2014, 2016 and 2018 to ask the 18, 19 and 20-year old students in my Intro to Mass Communications course (Journalism 101) about their attitudes toward social media.

 Brandon Bucy, Ph.D., senior academic technologist at Washington and Lee, helped execute the polls and compile the data but he’d be the first to tell you that while accurate, they are not purely scientific.
 The W&L student population is not representative of national demographic and socio-economic numbers.